By Marianna Tugareva

 Valentino’s doing it.
 Alberta Ferretti’s doing it.
 Even Zara’s doing it: embroidery is hot right now, not just because it’s beautiful, but because each stitch is like a brush stroke contributing to a masterpiece from a long-forgotten age.
 But most modern embroidery is sadly either done by machine, or far worse–by poorly paid women in sweatshops.

-Fortunately, there are some designers who are reviving this lost craft through ethical fashion.
-Let’s follow these designers in their travel through time, on a journey to reinfuse some lost enchantment to our everyday clothes: introducing our Top 5 brands for ethical embroidery.
+Fortunately, there are some designers who are reviving this lost craft through ethical and vegan fashion.
+Let’s follow these designers in their travel through time, on a journey to reinfuse some lost enchantment to our everyday clothes: introducing our Top 6 brands for ethical embroidery.

 Mochi’s Dubai-based brand’s founder, Ayah Tabari, is on a mission to save artisan communities around the world from extinction.
 She believes that if a skill isn’t used and passed down through the generations, it’s lost forever.
 Mochi has gathered a full fashion library on the history of embroidery in countries ranging from Hungary and Thailand to Spain and India.
 In particular, the elegant Palestine collection is simply irresistible; its geometric patterns symbolize hope, prosperity and protection, as the Palestinian-born founder says with pride.